-Bananas Foster is a rich topping filled with caramelized bananas, nuts, and delicious rum flavoring.
-It is super easy to make and done in minutes!
+Bananas foster is a rich dessert topping filled with caramelized bananas, nuts, and delicious rum flavoring.
+The best part, it’s done in minutes!

 What is Bananas Foster?

-Bananas Foster is a New Orleans classic.
-New Orleans was a major port of entry for Bananas so it is not surprising that this delicious dessert was created in that amazing city.
+Bananas foster is a New Orleans classic dessert.
+New Orleans was a major port of entry from Central and South America for bananas so it is not surprising that this delicious dessert was created in that amazing city.

-It is perfect a top ice cream, cakes, or even pancakes!
-It is a magical sauce of deliciousness and is sure to wow!
+This sauce is perfect atop ice cream, cakes, or even pancakes!
+It is a magical sauce that is sure to wow anyone who tries it!

-The traditional recipe uses rum in it, however, I made a non-alcoholic version.
+The traditional bananas foster recipe uses rum in it, however, I made an alcohol-free version.
 I saw in other versions of this recipe that people had used rum extract and a little bit of water instead of the rum, and that worked great for me.
-The end result was really delicious, and super easy to make!
+The end result was really delicious and super easy to make!

 Some other rum substitutes include using 2-3 tbsp of grape juice, pineapple juice, or apple juice instead of the water and rum extract.